-Browsers are programs that requires virtually the same care that Operating Systems, that is why there are a multitude of extensions or plug-ins that expands the browser's functions, like: plugins that allows the browser to make a better usage of the memory, plugins that help us to organize the tabs in a better way, plugins that turn on or off certain options, etc. In such a way that we will get the maximum benefit out of our browser.
+Browsers are programs that requires virtually the same care that Operating Systems, that is why there are a multitude of extensions or plug-ins that expands the browser's functions, like plugins that allow the browser to make a better usage of the memory, plugins that help us to organize the tabs in a better way, plugins that turn on or off certain options, etc. In such a way that we will get the maximum benefit out of our browser.

 In recent years, the program Google Chrome has been become the most widely used browser by users on the Internet.
-This is due to the large number of features and characteristics that help us to browser more easily.
+This is due to a large number of features and characteristics that help us to browser more easily.

-A situation very common, is the one that we open countless tabs in the browser: Youtube, Facebook, twitter, Gmail, Vine, Google+, etc. One page leads to another, and so on, until we have opened a few tens of tabs, reaching in some cases the hundred of tabs opened.
+A situation very common is the one that we open countless tabs in the browser: Youtube, Facebook, Twitter, Gmail, Vine, Google+, etc. One page leads to another, and so on until we have opened a few tens of tabs, reaching in some cases the hundred of tabs opened.
 That implies that the browser will consume too much memory.

 To avoid that, there are two extensions that will reduce the browser's memory usage, and in addition, one of them will help us to better organize the tabs and windows of Google Chrome.Note: this tutorial is also applicable to the browser Chromium.

 The first thing we should keep in mind is the way in which we use the web browser.
 There are two possibilities:

 When we launch the browser, it only opens a window with a web page (usually a search engine)

 When we launch the browser, it opens all the pages that we left opened in the last session.
 (To enable this choice we must check“Settings-> start->to Continue where you left off”)